facebook

 Print Page

-For those visiting or working on campus March 25-April 2, follow these safety instructions:
+For those visiting or working on campus, follow these safety instructions:

-Starting May, work will continue on the College Way roundabout and last until mid-September.
-From May 1 to mid-June, the East Reserved Lot will be closed for construction and will not be accessible to employees.
-Construction crews plan to install detention tanks and pipes during this time.
+May to mid-June: The East Reserved Lot will be closed for construction and will not be accessible to employees.
+Construction crews are installing detention tanks and pipes during this time.

-From mid-June to September, one-third of the north side of the East Parking Lot will be closed for construction on the roundabout.
+Mid-June to mid-September: One-third of the north side of the East Parking Lot will be closed for construction on the roundabout.
 College Way will be closed and community members will need to enter and exit the East Lot through the main entrance on South 240th Street.

 Questions?